 Despite its thin appearance, its shock attenuation properties are similar to those of thicker platforms.
 It compresses but quickly bounces back to its original form for an explosive take-off.
 The 2-mm offset positions the heel only slightly higher than the ball of the foot.
 This low elevation is common for CrossFit shoes because it helps keep the rearfoot steady, especially during weight training.

 Inside the trainer is a non-removable insole.
 It prevents slippage and enhances the shock absorption of the midsole.

 The Under Armour TriBase Reign employs the ripstop material for its upper.
-Ripstop is a type of fabric that has reinforcement threads interwoven into it at regular intervals to make it tear- and rip-resistant.
-The forefoot and the lateral quarter use a durable mesh with abundant perforations to keep the interior ventilated.
+Ripstop is a type of fabric that has reinforcement threads interwoven into it at regular intervals making it both tear- and rip-resistant.
+The forefoot and the lateral quarter use a durable mesh with abundant perforations, keeping the interior ventilated.

 Synthetic overlays line the toe box, the eyestay, and part of the medial side of the midfoot.
-They amplify the durability of the underlying fabric to prevent it from disintegrating quickly.
+They amplify the durability of the underlying fabric, preventing it from disintegrating quickly.

 A lace-up closure allows users to adjust the midfoot fit.
-It does not have a plush interior, but the upper is crafted to mold onto the feet for a secure foothold.
+It does not have a plush interior, but the upper molds onto feet for a secure foothold.

 There’s a plastic component that is attached at the heel and rises to about a third of the rearfoot.
 It acts as an external heel cup that keeps the back of the foot steady during dynamic movements.